Get insider access

 Corsair vs Logitech

-Logitech has a much wider range of choices for keyboards, as they have options for gaming and productivity.
-Unlike Corsair, Logitech typically uses proprietary switches, like their Romer-G switches and their low-profile GL switches.
+Logitech has a much wider range of keyboard choices, with gaming and productivity options.
+Unlike Corsair, Logitech typically uses proprietary switches, like their Romer-G and low-profile GL switches.
 Logitech keyboards are also somewhat more affordable, but there are exceptions, like the Logitech G915 LIGHTSPEED, which is quite expensive.
 However, Logitech keyboards don't feel as well-built since they rely more on plastic pieces and cheaper-feeling keycaps.

 Corsair vs Razer

-Razer, like Corsair, makes keyboards primarily marketed toward gamers, and they also have a modern and clean design that fits into work environments.
+Razer, like Corsair, primarily markets keyboards to gamers, and they also have a modern and clean design that fits into work environments.
 Overall, Razer's keyboards offer a build quality that's just as good as Corsair's, though with more use of plastic, even on their higher-end models.
-Razer has also been pushing newer models with polling rates higher than 1000Hz and analog hall-effect switches that allow you to customize the pre-travel of individual switches.
-More recently, Razer is also starting to incorporate more design elements from the custom keyboard market, including sound-dampening materials and more premium-feeling gasket mounted designs.
-On the other hand, Corsair has also been an early proponent of polling rates higher than 1000Hz but has only recently started to experiment with analog hall-effect switches with their newest release, the Corsair K70 MAX.
+Razer has also been pushing newer models with polling rates higher than 1000Hz and analog switches that allow you to customize the pre-travel of individual keys.
+Corsair has also been an early proponent of polling rates higher than 1000Hz but has only recently started experimenting with analog hall-effect switches with newer releases, such as the Corsair K70 MAX.

 Corsair vs SteelSeries

 Both SteelSeries and Corsair focus on making gaming keyboards, but Corsair's most expensive and feature-rich keyboards tend to use somewhat higher-end materials, including aluminum top plates and PBT keycaps.
-SteelSeries have recently started phasing these design choices into some of their more premium models.
+SteelSeries has recently started phasing these design choices into some of their more premium models.
 SteelSeries has also been an early pioneer in introducing analog switches on some of their keyboards that allow you to adjust the sensitivity of individual keystrokes.
-On the other hand, Corsair has been a leader in introducing polling rates higher than 1000Hz for some time and is beginning to experiment with analog switches with their most recent release, the Corsair K70 MAX.
+On the other hand, Corsair has been a leader in introducing polling rates higher than 1000Hz for some time and is beginning to experiment with analog switches on one of their more recent releases, the Corsair K70 MAX.

 Corsair is one of the biggest manufacturers of gaming peripherals, with a reputation built on reliability and good quality control.
 For keyboards, they focus almost entirely on gaming, making their portfolio much smaller than a company like Logitech, which makes keyboards for productivity and various devices.